-Services that are covered for you What you must pay when you get these services can special order it for you.
-The most recent list of suppliers is available on our website at MyUHC.com/CommunityPlan. rental payment for oxygen equipment coverage, your cost- sharing in our plan is 20% coinsurance.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+Please speak with your doctor to obtain a product medically appropriate for you through our preferred vendor.
+If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost- sharing in our plan is \$0 copayment.
 Emergency care Emergency care refers to services that are: □Furnished by a provider qualified to furnish emergency services, and □Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost-sharing for necessary emergency services furnished innetwork. \$125 copayment for each emergency room visit.
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in- network. \$140 copayment for each emergency room visit.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
-If you are admitted to a hospital, you will pay cost- sharing as described in the "Inpatient hospital care" section in this benefit chart.
+If you are admitted to a hospital, you will pay costsharing as described in the "Inpatient hospital care" section in this benefit chart.
 You pay these amounts until you reach the out-of-pocket maximum.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of- network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.